Bogdanp/dramatiq/docs/source/advanced.rst

 Message Persistence
 ^^^^^^^^^^^^^^^^^^^

-Dramatiq has at-least-once message delivery semantics.
 Messages sent to Dramatiq brokers are persisted to disk and survive across broker reboots.
-Exactly how often messages are written to disk depends on your broker.
+Exactly how often messages are flushed to disk depends on your broker.

-Messages that have been pulled by workers but not processed are returned to the broker on shutdown and any messages that are in flight while a worker is terminated (eg. via ``SIGKILL``) are going to be redelivered later.
-Messages are only ever acknowledged to the broker when they have finished being processed.
+Messages that have been pulled by workers but not processed are returned to the broker on graceful shutdown and any messages that are in flight when a worker is terminated are going to be redelivered later.
+Messages are only ever acknowledged to (removed from) the broker after they have been successfully processed.

+When a worker goes down while processing messages (eg. due to hardware, power or network failure) then the messages it pulled from the broker will eventually be re-delivered to it (assuming it recovers) or another worker.

 Message Results
 ^^^^^^^^^^^^^^^